jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 distance between points to resolve structure will fail miserably to eek out the swiss roll embedding.

+When looking to investigate the lower dimensional space created by a dimension reduction, linear mappings have an explicit projection provided by the matrix formed by the eigenvectors.
+Non-linear methods do not have such an explicit relationship.
+Finding physical meaning from the order parameters given by a non-linear technique is an active area of research.

-It might be a little silly, but the rest of this post will be focused on providing a quick explanation of various dimension reduction techniques.
+It might be too small of detail for some, but the rest of this post will be focused on providing a quick explanation of various dimension reduction techniques.
 The general format will be:
 +   optimization problem posed
 +   formal eigenvalue problem given
 +   interesting insights and relations